Training Resources

 Behavior Modification

 Instead of only correcting unwanted behavior, teach your dog an alternative behavior.
-Dogs are always eager to learn new things, especially if there’s a high value reward in it for them!
+Dogs are eager to learn new things, especially if there’s a high value reward in it for them!
 Clear direction and consistency create lasting change.

 The Backyard Dog